Erallie/voicely-translate/README.md

 `/join languages:en,ja,es,fr,de,ko`

+If you use `/join` without specifying any languages, Voicely Translate will use the server's default translation languages.

+If the server does not have any default languages configured, the bot will ask you to specify languages or ask a server administrator to configure the defaults.

 Once connected, Voicely Translate will post its transcriptions and translations in the **side chat belonging to that voice channel**.

+## Default Translation Languages

+Server administrators can set the languages that Voicely Translate uses when someone runs `/join` without specifying the `languages` option.

+Use:

+`/defaultlanguages languages:<language tags>`

+For example:

+`/defaultlanguages languages:en,ja`

+sets English and Japanese as the server's default translation languages.

+Separate multiple languages with commas:

+`/defaultlanguages languages:en,ja,es,fr`

+These defaults are stored for the Discord server and remain in effect until a server administrator changes them.

+Specifying languages directly with `/join` overrides the server defaults for that translation session.
+It does not change the saved defaults.

+This command requires the **Administrator** permission.

 ## Language Tags